Twisside/web-image-search/README.md

 - Use browser DevTools to inspect API calls
 - Check backend console for detailed error messages
 - Monitor network requests for authentication issues
-- Use MongoDB Compass for database inspection
+- Use MongoDB Compass for inspections.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments